davesteele/mp3tom4b/README.md

 # mp3tom4b
 Convert mp3 files to an m4b audiobook, with metadata

-This also includes a small CD ripper wrapper, _rippet_, to convert audiobook CDs to audiobook files.
+This also includes a small CD ripper wrapper, _rippet_, to convert audiobook CDs to MP3 files.

 ## Requires